jellevlieshout/musicmosaic/README.md

 “Music Mosaic” aims at being a digital version of the board game Hitster, here briefly described.
 There is a stack of cards at the center of the table, each card has a qr code on the front pointing to the Spotify URL of a song, and on the back the name, artist and release year of that same song.
 Players sit in a circle, each player takes a card and places it in front of themselves with the song info (i.e. name, artist, year) facing up and visible.
-The first player will take a card from the stack, and without flipping it (that is, song name/band/year is not visible) they'll scan the QR code with the jukebox phone and start playing it.
+The first player will take a card from the stack, and without flipping it (that is, song name/band/year is not visible) they'll scan the QR code with the "jukebox phone" (that is, a phone with access to Spotify used throughout the whole game) and start playing the song.
-Their task is to guess when the song was released: earlier, or later than the song on the card they already have in front of them?
-They take their guess and place it either left or right of the card they already have in front of them, depending on whether they think it was released earlier or later.
-They then flip the card: were they right in their guess, they keep the card---were they wrong, they lose the card!
-It is now the next player's turn.The game ends when the first player manages to collect 10 cards.
+Their task is to guess when the song was released: earlier, or later than the song on the card they may already have in front of them?
+Were they right in their guess, they keep the card---were they wrong, they lose the card!
+It is now the next player's turn, who will do the same thing.
+The game keeps going, and the difficulty increases as the timeline of each player builds up.
+The game ends when the first player manages to collect 10 cards.

 Our app would basically be a digital version of this game, but with some potential additional features like:
 * Location based score comparison;
 * Ability to upload/create your own song list for the game to use;